 Applications are accepted and reviewed three times each year during the Fall, Winter and Summer semesters.
 As a co-op student, you need to have lead-time in planning and submitting your application.
-Start thinking about and preparing your application at least 6 to 8 months in advance of your scheduled work term in accordance with the Hub application deadline dates.
+Start thinking about and preparing your application in advance of your scheduled work term in accordance with the Hub application deadline dates.

 |Fall E Co-op work term||

 Submit your application during the Winter semester prior to your work term.

 Submit your application during the Summer semester prior to your work term.

 |Summer E Co-op work term||

 Submit your application during the Fall semester prior to your work term.